confluentinc/kafka-tutorials/README.md

 #### 4. Run the development server

 ```
-bundle exec jekyll serve --livereload
+bundle exec jekyll serve --livereload --baseurl /tutorials
 ```

 This will launch a web server so that you can work on the site locally.
-Check it out on `http://localhost:4000`.
+Check it out on `http://localhost:4000/tutorials`.

 #### 5. Install the Pip package